 During 1779-81, the shape of the hair started to become rounder and height began to diminish.
 This lower form of the pouf tended to be worn with fatter side curls than previously.

 In 1781, Marie-Antoinette lost much of her hair after the birth of the dauphin.
-Famous coiffeur Léonard Autie created for her the coiffure à l’enfant, which she wore, along with her chemise à la reine, in the famously reviled painting by Louise Elisabeth Vigée-Le Brun.
-This was the catalyst that, combined with the growing interest in what were considered “natural” fashions brought about by the Enlightenment, created what was considered to be a more “natural” style in the 1780s: the hérisson (or “hedgehog”) [Important Note: I have my suspicions that the term hérisson/hedgehog may actually be incorrect!
-I'm going to look more into this, and will update this article when I find out].
+Famous coiffeur Léonard Autie later claimed that he created for her the coiffure à l’enfant, which she wore, along with her chemise à la reine, in the famously reviled painting by Louise Elisabeth Vigée-Le Brun.
+However, the hairstyle can be seen about a year or two earlier.
+Growing interest in what were considered “natural” fashion, brought about by the Enlightenment, created what was considered to be a more “natural” style in the 1780s.
 The hair was cut shorter to form a large curly or frizzy halo around the head, which was wider than tall.
 A small hank of much longer hair, either left straight, in ringlets, or braided, hung down the back or was worn looped up.
 These styles could still be very large, and false hair continued to be used to fill out a woman’s natural hair.

 In keeping with this more “natural” look, powdering began to fall out of favor, although it still appears frequently in paintings and fashion plates.
 Powder fell definitively out of fashion in France with the Revolution of 1789; in England, it remained popular enough that it was taxed in 1795 to raise money for the war against the French (although this tax was the final death blow).
 In keeping with the mood of the period, ornamentation became more restrained, generally a ribbon, or a few feathers, flowers, or jewels.